Something went wrong.

 • Pure chocolate fondant delight

-And there were ups, too, at Géosmine, apart from the food; not least the setting in a converted textile factory, and the ‘geosmin’ theme that threads together the experience, named after the compound in the soil that gives that earthy smell, especially after the rain.
+I was awed, though, by the setting in a converted textile factory and the geosmin theme – the compound in the soil that gives it that earthy smell, especially after it has rained.

 Vantre for dinner

-Vantre is renowned first and foremost for its wines, but the food is also sublime.
-The atmosphere is détendu and jovial, with an older crowd than at Early June, and no music.
+The crowd is older crowd than at Early June, and with no music.
 These kinds of places don’t do music.
 They believe in creating atmosphere from good food, good wine and, above all, good company

 Canadian-born co-founder Marco Pelletier has a star track record in the French wine industry, having been head sommelier at the 2-Michelin starred Taillevent and at the 3-starred Epicure at the Hotel Bristol, one of the top hotels in Paris.